delighttechnology/ip-addresses/README.md

 </br>
 <img src="./images/taskscheduler1.png" width="632" />

 As a trigger for a task select **On workstation lock**, so each time you press power button on the laptop (sleep mode) you script will be triggered.
+Setting the Windows Task Scheduler to run on `Kernel Power` sleep event 42 was failing due to some unexpected error.
 </br>
 <img src="./images/taskscheduler2.png" width="675" />